NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}}, and TFRC {{!RFC5348}},
 which use the same linear increase function for window growth.
-We refer to all Reno-style TCP standards and their variants collectively as "AIMD TCP", below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).
+We refer to all Reno-style TCP standards and their variants collectively as "AIMD TCP" below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).

 CUBIC, originally proposed in {{HRX08}}, is a modification to the